Forest Hill station (Toronto)

 Forest Hill is an underground light rail transit (LRT) station under construction on Line 5 Eglinton, a new line that is part of the Toronto subway system.
 It will be located in the Forest Hill neighbourhood at the intersection of Bathurst Street and Eglinton Avenue.
-It is scheduled to open in 2023.
+As of January 2025, its opening has been postponed, with no new opening date provided.

 The station will have two entrances.
 The main entrance will be at the northeast corner of Eglinton Avenue West and Bathurst Street and will be fully accessible.
 The secondary entrance will be on the north side of Eglinton about 50 m west of Bathurst Street, opposite Peveril Hill, and will include retail spaces at street level.
 On-street connections will be available for TTC buses.
 There will be 60 exterior spaces for bicycles.
 The secondary entrance building will also house a traction power substation.

 Station naming

 During the planning stages for Line 5 Eglinton, the station was given the working name "Bathurst", which is identical to the pre-existing Bathurst station on Line 2 Bloor–Danforth.
 On November 23, 2015, a report to the TTC Board recommended giving a unique name to each station in the subway system (including Line 5 Eglinton).
 Thus, "Forest Hill" was chosen as the station's official name.